 Published out of Barcelona, Perdiz is a bilingual magazine about happiness.
-But instead of offering you tips on how to be happy, it’s more interested in the niche things that make individuals feel fulfilled in their lives.
+But instead of offering you tips on how to be happy, it’s more interested in the strange and mundane things that make people feel fulfilled in their lives.
 This beautiful Spanish/English title features foiled covers and a hand-stitched spine.

 Founder and editor-in-chief

 What is Perdiz?

 A magazine about things that make people happy.